Olive Garden Peach Bellini Easy Copycat Recipe

 - Garnish with an optional peach slice.

-What to Serve An Olive Garden-Style Peach Bellini With
+What to serve an Olive Garden-Style Peach Bellini with

 A Peach Bellini pairs well with light and savory dishes.
 Here are a few suggestions, but feel free to share your favorites in the comment section below:

 - Crostini.
-These light bites come in almost endless variety, but all of them are easy to make and suitable for a casual get-together or a refined cocktail party.
-This goat cheese and pesto crostini is an excellent recipe to try making.Â
+These light bites come in almost endless varieties, but all are easy to make and suitable for a casual get-together or a refined cocktail party.
+This goat cheese and pesto crostini is an excellent recipe to try making.

 - Quiche.
 Quiches are a favorite brunch dish.
-You can experiment with various types, but two of the most common are Quiche Lorraine filled with cheese, ham, and bacon and Quiche Florentine made with spinach and cheese.
+You can experiment with various types, but two of the most common are Quiche Lorraine, filled with cheese, ham, and bacon, and Quiche Florentine, made with spinach and cheese.

 Love Olive Garden drinks?
 Try these copycat recipes!